 ANGUS McDUFFIE, late Sheriff

 By JOHN D. LIVINGSTON, Dep.
-(Accessible at Old NY Postcards; and GenealogyBank)
+(Accessible on fultonhistory.com and GenealogyBank)

 "The sale of the above property is postponed until the 1st day of November next, at the same hour and place above mentioned. –Dated June 27, 1839.
 MICHAEL ARTCHER, Sheriff"The auction was again delayed until the 7th of February, 1840, as announced in the Evening Journal on Wednesday, February 5, 1840.